gdzdev/gdzdev/README.md

 - 🌟 I'm Aleks...
 - 📚 I am a Systems Engineering student with a focus on software development.
-- ⚙️ Junior Backend Developer specialized in Java and Spring Boot.
+- ⚙️ Backend Developer specialized in Java and Spring Boot.
 - 💬 Available to collaborate on backend development projects.
 - 🚀 Driven by curiosity and a desire to enhance my knowledge.